 How do chalk streams work?

-Did you know that sections or sometimes whole chalk streams can dry up all together?
+Did you know that sections or sometimes whole chalk streams can dry up altogether?
 Watch our film to learn more about how these fascinating ecosystems work.

 Where does the water come from?